curl/everything-curl/http-requests.md

 ## Request method

-The first line of the request includes the *method* - sometimes also referred to as "the verb".
-When doing a simple GET request as this command line would
+The first line of the request includes the *method* - sometimes also referred to as the verb.
+When doing a simple GET request as this command line would do:
-do:

     curl http://example.com/file